darrikcrawford/Project1/README.md

 I want to find a new recipe based on the main ingredient I have & be able to see nutrition information for the recipe.

 ## Tasks and Roles
-* Darrik: front-end
+* Darrik: Front-end
 * Abby: API function calls
-* Katy: connecting JS to HTML
+* Katy: Connecting JS to HTML

 ## Technology Stack
 * HTML
 * CSS
 * JavaScript
+* JQuery
 * CSS Framework: Bulma

 ## Server Side APIs